 Total Cost: $5254

-The Program Fee includes most dinners and breakfasts, international flight, lodging, in-country travel and transportation and entrance fees.
-Students should plan to bring $$250-300 to cover meals that are not included.
+The Program Fee includes some dinners and all breakfasts, international flight, lodging, in-country travel and transportation and entrance fees.
+Students should plan to bring $250-300 to cover meals that are not included.
 The tuition has been reduced because of the Global Scholarship

 awarded to you by the Center for Global Education and Experience at Augsburg University.

 Passport (new or renewal) $135 (new) or $110 (renewal)

 Students should renew if their current passport expires before December 2018

 Students will need to bring money to cover lunches.
 Estimate: $250-$300.

 meals are provided on international flights, but if you want a snack/meal in the airport, it is up to you

 consider your own want/need to buy snacks, souvenirs, etc.